-NEW PROJECT APPLICANTS must complete their project applications on eSnaps and submit their local application packages on the CSD NOFO submission website https://pbcc.samis.io/go/nofo/ (completing Step 2 above) by 12:00 pm (Noon) EST, Wednesday, September 7, 2022.
+NEW PROJECT APPLICANTS must complete their project applications in eSnaps and submit their local application packages on the CSD NOFO submission website https://pbcc.samis.io/go/nofo/ (completing Step 2 above) by 12:00 pm (Noon) EST, Monday, August 28, 2023.

-After applications are ranked and scored by the NCG Review Committee, NEW PROJECT APPLICANTS must submit their updated project applications directly to HUD through eSnaps by 5:00 pm EST, Wednesday, September 21, 2022.
+After applications are ranked and scored by the NCG Review Committee, NEW PROJECT APPLICANTS must submit their updated project applications directly to HUD through eSnaps by 5:00 pm EST, Friday September 15, 2023.
 This date is subject to change based on HUD's published NOFO.